SpoddyCoder/SpoddyCoiner/README.md

 * `fcas_point_change_24h` - 24h change in FCAS score
 * `fcas_percent_change_24h` - 24h change in FCAS score as a percentage
 * `name` - coin name
-* `description` - full description of the project, history and purpose
+* `description` - description of the crypto, including tokenomicsa & latest market data.
+* `description_short` - first sentence of description (dropping tokenomics and market data)
 * `logo` - logo url
     * Tip: wrap this in the Google Sheets `IMAGE` function to show it in the cell
     * eg: `=IMAGE(SPODDYCOINER("BTC", "logo"))`